Family Caregiver Support

 Dementia statistics for SC / nationwide

-According to The South Carolina Alzheimer’s Registry, 111,818 individuals living with Alzheimer’s disease and related dementias (ADRD) had been identified as of 2017.
+According to The South Carolina Alzheimer’s Registry, 122,699 individuals living with Alzheimer’s disease or a related dementia (ADRD) had been identified as of 2021.

-Of South Carolinians over the age of 65, 11% were identified as having an ADRD diagnostic, while 51% of those over 85 had received a diagnosis.
-Of note, according to the Alzheimer’s Registry, at age 65 and older, African American South Carolinians are 45% more likely to have ADRD as are non-Hispanic whites.
+Of South Carolinians ages 65 and over, 11% have ADRD, while 55% of those 85 or older had received a dementia diagnosis.
+Of note, according to the Registry, African Americans ages 65 and older are 34% more likely to have ADRD than are non-Hispanic whites.

-Information on the national statistics for Alzheimer's disease and other dementias can be found through the Alzheimer's Association.
+More Information on the national and state statistics for Alzheimer's disease can be found in the Alzheimer's Association's 2024 Facts and Figures Report.